RedHatInsights/payload-tracker-go/README.md

 # Payload Tracker

 ## Overview
-[Test]The Payload Tracker is a centralized location for tracking payloads through the Platform.
+The Payload Tracker is a centralized location for tracking payloads through the Platform.
 Finding the status (current, or past) of a payload is difficult as logs are spread amongst various services and locations.
 Furthermore, Prometheus is meant purely for an aggregation of metrics and not for individualized transactions or tracking.

 The Payload Tracker aims to provide a mechanism to query for a `request_id,` `inventory_id,` or `system_uuid` (physical machine-id) and see the current, last or previous X statuses of this upload through the platform.
 In the future, hopefully it will allow for more robust filtering based off of `service,` `account,` and `status.`